Choose Your Best Fit Plan in 3 Simple Steps

 Why make sleep harder than it needs to be?Sometimes, it does indeed take a village to help baby sleep and to get some restful sleep yourself, so you can think of us as a virtual extension of your "village."
 First, here is just a glance at what it's like in this village:

 - Our baby sleep coaching approach is built around your needs, your parenting style, and your child’s temperament.

 - You choose the most effective way for us to work together: email, phone, Skype, online chat — we’re there when and where it’s most convenient for you.

-- The Baby Sleep Site® has worked with more parents than anyone else out there, delivering newsletters to 500,000 recipients, engaging over 100,000 moms on Facebook, and more than 40,000 in our Sleep Helpdesk.
+- Founded in 2008, The Baby Sleep Site® has worked with more parents than anyone else out there, delivering newsletters to 500,000 recipients, engaging over 100,000 moms on Facebook, and more than 40,000 in our Sleep Helpdesk.
 We welcome new faces to our village each and every day!